 - That this is why so many successful stories are set in some sort of school (but with some fantastic twist – be that magic, grandeur, or just a conveniently attractive and generally perfect romantic interest way out of our MC’s league that just so happens to fall for him/her).
 It’s a setting everyone, even adults, can identify with.
 We spend a good portion of our lives in a school, and then send our kids off to school just a few years after we escape.

-I’ve run into a few writers that are really good at writing, but they write really stupid stories that nobody will connect with in a meaningful way.
+I’ve run into a few writers that are really good at writing, but they write really odd stories that are hard connect with in a meaningful way (a matter of personal opinion, of course).
 Here are a few things (not meant to be an exhaustive list) that I think people want to see from a story, in loose but meaningful order:

 - Character Internal Progress: Characters changing, progressing in some fashion – achieving an internal goal or milestone, usually becoming more (or less) capable at a thing and demonstrating it